Training Course

 1. Review written examination(s)

-2. Review VATSIM Code of Conduct (CoC)
+2. Review the VATSIM Code of Conduct (CoC)

-4. Review VATNZ ATC Training Policy
+4. Review the VATNZ ATC Training Policy

-5. Review VATNZ online resources including SOP
+5. Review the VATNZ online resources, including SOP

 6. Interpreting METAR

-Lesson 2: Clearance Delivery duties
+Lesson 2: Clearance Delivery Duties

 Session Type: SweatBox (NZAA)